firasuke/DOTSLASHLINUX/content/post/2017-09-11-The-Linux-Kernel-Configuration-Guide-Part-11.md

 I don't blame you, but for sanity's sake I had to put this in the <mark>Device Drivers  ---></mark> section as it's heavily related.
 <br/>
 <br/>
 Now you may have noticed that some of the options I included may not necessarly be required on your end.
 Worry not, as it's probably something driver specific .
-Though to be clear, we didn't go through a lot of driver options (maybe a little in the <mark>[&ast;] Networking support  ---></mark> section).
+Though to be clear, we didn't go through a lot of driver options (maybe a little in the <mark>[&lowast;] Networking support  ---></mark> section).
 <br/>
 <br/>
 Okay enough talking, let's get this thing started!